 Dear West Goshen Residents and Business Owners,

-Township staff are working on many other smaller initiatives as well, such as enabling on-line registration and payment for the Parks & Recreation offerings.
-We’ll be sure to keep you informed of progress on when that capability is ready for roll-out.
-Of course, the Board welcomes input on any of our projects, or other Township questions/concerns you may have, either via email or through in-person participation at our public meetings.
+The Board always welcomes input on any of our initiatives, or other Township questions/concerns you may have, either via email or through in-person participation at our public meetings.

 Chair, Board of Supervisors,